 - While changing sides, try to keep your head and shoulders still.

 - Hold this position for five seconds and then go back to the other side.

 Do this ten times, holding your J lean for five seconds on each turn.

-Tony Kramer is the founder of The Sea Kayaker which is a kayak-touring outfitter serving Atlanta, Georgia and Eastern Shore of the Mobile Bay area.
+Tony Kramer is the founder of The Sea Kayaker which was a kayak-touring outfitter serving Atlanta, Georgia and Eastern Shore of the Mobile Bay area.
 They offer scheduled and custom, guided, sea kayak tours and instruction.